US Inequality Quiz

 5. Which country’s law mandates that the employees of large corporations elect one-half of the board of directors?
 (I.e. Shareholders do not elect all of the board.)

 -Germany has had a very successful economy and a strong welfare state.
-The unemployment rate is 7.5 percent (well below the US’s).
+Its unemployment rate is similar to the US’s (and was far lower during the recession of 2008/9).
 During most of the last decade, Germany, a nation of 82 million people, was either the world’s top exporter or essentially tied for the top spot with China.
 Germans work less than Americans with six weeks of vacation time.
 Poverty rates for children and the elderly are less than half that of the US.
 Unlike most Americans, the average German isn’t perpetually indebted because basic public goods (such as healthcare, education and childcare) are paid for by the state.
 This last point is crucial for understanding how Germans can pay much higher taxes and still be able to save.

 The three building blocks of German social democracy are the worker council, the co-determined board and regional wage bargaining.
 With respect to the last block, “unions bargain for wages and pensions just like in America, except instead of negotiating with one employer at a time, they do so with as many employers in the same industry as possible….[T]his system [for example] would allow clerks at…all bookstores to be paid the same wage.
 Same work, same pay, so that companies aren’t competing based on wages and the ‘race to the bottom’ is stopped in its tracks.
-The system is powerful: Unions negotiate the wages of 60 percent of Germany’s private sector workforce, more than eight times the percentage of U.S. workers covered by bargaining agreements.
+The system is powerful: Unions negotiate the wages of 60 percent of Germany’s private sector workforce, more than eight times the percentage of US workers covered by bargaining agreements.
 But things get much more interesting with the other big blocks.
 Works councils, comprised of elected workers, actually help to manage companies.
 That means the councils help determine core issues, like when to open and close the store or office, who gets what shift, and who gets laid-off or fired….[W]orkers and bosses make decisions together.
 More interesting are the co-determined boards….In any German company with more than 2,000 employees, workers get to elect half the firm’s board of directors — the same amount that shareholders get to elect.
 Although the board chairman, chosen by shareholders, gets to break ties, this arrangement gives [regular non-supervisory] workers…a modicum of control over the firm.
-They can try to block factory shutdowns and protect good manufacturing jobs and block capital flight and outsourcing….After World War II, US Army leaders, overseeing Germany’s reconstruction and steeped in the New Deal, advocated for works councils and co-determined boards in order to bring real democracy (not just better wages) to post-Nazi Germany.” http://tomgeoghegan.com/2010/07/in-these-times/
+They can try to block factory shutdowns and protect good manufacturing jobs and block capital flight and outsourcing.”

 6. In 1969, how much did a typical auto industry production worker earn (in 2005 dollars)?
 In 2005, how much did a typical Wal-Mart nonsupervisory employee earn?